xAlenax/ToSD_GitHub_page/README.md

    Be careful when holding the knife.

    For more help on tomato slicing, see Thomas Jefferson's seminal essay _Tom Ate Those_.
+### Paragraphs
+We pictured the meek mild creatures where
+They dwelt in their strawy pen,
+Nor did it occur to one of us there
+To doubt they were kneeling then.

+1. Crack three eggs over a bowl.
+ Now, you're going to want to crack the eggs in such a way that you don't make a mess.
+ If you _do_ make a mess, use a towel to clean it up!

+2. Pour a gallon of milk into the bowl.
+ Basically, take the same guidance as above: don't be messy, but if you are, clean it up!